sezanzeb/input-remapper/README.md

 # TODO

-- show a dropdown to select an arbitrary device from
+- show a dropdown to select an arbitrary device from `xinput list`
 - show a list that can be extended with a `[+]` button, showing `[keycode, current key for that keycode -> target]`
 - generate a xmodmap.*.whatever file out of that (like for example https://github.com/sezanzeb/colemakDE/blob/master/xmodmap.colemak.de)
+- load that file (`setxkbmap funnystuff; xmodmap xmodmap.asdf.whatever`, `setxkbmap funnystuff -device <id>`).
-- load that file.
-Does it need to be loaded on every startup or every time the device connects?
+- Does it need to be loaded on every startup or every time the device connects?
 If so, add udev rules